 One of the priorities the City heard most clearly in talking to the community about the future of parks and recreation in Eugene, is providing access to the river – for everything from recreation to simply enjoying the views.
-The 4-acre Downtown Riverfront Park will be the heart of the greater riverfront development that reimagines a new, vibrant future and will, once again, unite our city with the river.
+The 3-acre Downtown Riverfront Park is the heart of the greater riverfront development that reimagines a new, vibrant future and unites our city with the river.

 The oldest standing structure on the Downtown Riverfront property, the Steam Plant has the potential to connect Eugene's future to its past.
 As part of the Downtown Riverfront Redevelopment, its unique position as an icon of Eugene’s industrial past calls for the plant to be preserved and re-purposed as an active development at the east end of the Downtown Riverfront property.

 The City of Eugene, Eugene Water and Electric Board (EWEB), the Lane Council of Governments, and the Technology Association of Oregon partnered to construct EUGNet, a municipally owned fiber optic network in downtown Eugene.
 EUGNet is an open-access network—EWEB owns the fiber infrastructure and private ISPs (internet service providers) provide service to individual customers using that fiber infrastructure.
 Any qualified ISP is able to lease the fiber.

 This landmark $55 million project greatly contributes to the vitality of downtown Eugene.
 Housing 250 beds, the residential building is LEED Gold certified while the 90,000 square foot academic building is LEED Platinum certified and includes state-of-the-art classrooms, lecture halls, and an energy management lab.
 The buildings were constructed to achieve an energy performance of 50% better than Oregon code and showcase heating, cooling, and ventilation systems that create a “living laboratory.”